Tambre d'Alpago: Cavallo Mount, books house and Cansiglio Forest

-Tambre d'Alpago, at the foot of Mount Cavallo (2250 m), winds among an area covered with woods and meadows which sweetly fades, downhill, into the Lake of Santa Croce and uphill, into the strong>Cansiglio Forest.
+Tambre d'Alpago, at the foot of Cavallo Mount (2250 m), winds among an area covered with woods and meadows which sweetly fades, downhill, into Santa Croce Lake and uphill, into the Cansiglio Forest.

 Tambre is a little centre which offers endless emotions to its guests.
 The sportsmen will appreciate it because it represents an excellent starting point for excursions on foot or by bike and for horse-trekking.
 Its closeness to the lake of Santa Croce, where it is possible to go windsurfing makes it an ideal resort for the lovers of water sports.
 Moreover it is possible to enjoy Tambre and the whole Alpago area from the sky, since Mount Dolada is a crowded jump for the paragliders.
 In winter, when Cansiglio covers with white snow, the ski runs of the skiing area offers strong emotions especially to the lovers of cross-country skiing and ski mountaineering.

 However, Tambre is not only sport, but also culture, history and tradition.
 And history starts about a century before Christ, when a lean group of Cimbrian, defeated by the Roman army, settled among the mountains of the Venetian region, and in particular in Cansiglio, where nowadays it is still possible to touch directly the history and culture of this population, both in the village of Vallorch and at the Cimbrian Ethnographic Museum, in Pian Osteria.